-Goal: Improve county-wide access to and utilization of services by racial, ethnic, cultural minority and other underserved groups of elders that address the social determinants of health and/or forge links between health systems and community services.
+Goal: Improve county-wide access to and utilization of services by racial, ethnic, cultural minority and other underserved groups of elders that address the social determinants of health and/or forge links between health systems and community services and work to develop other funding sources to support these activities as current funding sources have bee.

 Objectives:

-Increase access and utilization of culturally and linguistically diverse evidenced-based workshops and activity offerings throughout the region.
+Maintain access and utilization of culturally and linguistically diverse evidenced-based workshops and activity offerings throughout the region based on fuding availability.

 Older adults and people with disabilities and chronic conditions will learn disease specific information through regional efforts to improve coordination, leverage resources and build capacity of evidence-based health promotion and self-management education programs.